cloud-elements/devportal/docs/products/formulas/faqs.md

 * How many steps does it have?
 * What type of steps are running?
 * How fast are the `elementRequest` step endpoints' APIs?
-* How many concurrent formulas does your Cloud Elements' account have running?
+* How many concurrent formulas does your Cloud Elements account have running?

 ## **Can I use external Javascript libraries in my Javascript?**
 Some external Javascript libraries are supported.
 For the most up-to-date list, or to request a new library be supported, contact [Cloud Elements Support](mailto:support@cloud-elements.com).